Polynomial-delay generation of functional digraphs up to isomorphism: Isomorphism codes for connected functional digraphs

 For brevity, we refer to connected functional digraphs as \emph{components} and, as with trees, we identify a component~$C$ with its own code.
 A valid code for a component~$C$ is also called a \emph{canonical form} of~$C$; unless otherwise specified, in the rest of the paper we consider all components to be in canonical form.
-By~$|C|$ we denote the number of vertices of component~$C$.
+As for trees, we denote the lexicographic order on components (more precisely, on their isomorphism codes) by~$\le$, and by $\pythonlen{C}$ the number of trees along the cycle, i.e., the integer $k$ in the definition above.

-Isomorphism codes for arbitrary (i.e., non necessarily connected) functional digraphs will be defined later, in Section~\ref{sec:arbitrary}.
+Isomorphism codes for arbitrary (i.e., non necessarily connected) functional digraphs will be defined later, in Section~\ref{sec:arbitrary}, since they will be based on the order of generation of components.

+Notice that the space required for the isomorphism code of a tree or a connected functional digraph (and later, of an arbitrary functional digraph) of~$n$ vertices is linear on the word RAM model, although the actual number of bits is~$O(n \log n)$, since the codes consist of~$n$ integers ranging from~$1$ to~$n$.